Risk Factors Dashboard

 We may not be able to protect our intellectual property rights, and/or we may be found to infringe on the proprietary rights of others.

 We rely on a combination of trademarks, trade secrets, copyright laws, and contractual restrictions to protect our intellectual property rights.
 These afford only limited protection.
 Despite our efforts to protect our proprietary rights, unauthorized parties may attempt to copy our proprietary property, including our non-prescription private label or generic equivalents, when and if developed, as well as aspects of our sales formats, or to obtain and use information that we regard as proprietary, including the technology used to operate our websites and our content, and our trademarks.
 Litigation or proceedings before the United States Patent and Trademark Office or other bodies may be necessary in the future to enforce our intellectual property rights, to protect our trade secrets and domain names, or to determine the validity and scope of the proprietary rights of others.
 Any litigation or adverse proceeding could result in substantial costs and diversion of resources and could seriously harm our business and operating results.
+Third parties may also claim infringement by us with respect to past, current, or future technologies or intellectual property particularly with the use or adoption of new and emerging technologies such as AI.
 Third parties may also claim infringement by us with respect to past, current, or future technologies or intellectual property.
+We expect that participants in our market will be increasingly involved in infringement claims as the number of services and competitors in our industry segment grows and the use of AI tools and features become more prevalent.
 We expect that participants in our market will be increasingly involved in infringement claims as the number of services and competitors in our industry segment grows.
 Any claim, whether meritorious or not, could be time-consuming, result in costly litigation, cause service upgrade delays, or require us to enter into royalty or licensing agreements.
 These royalty or licensing agreements might not be available on terms acceptable to us or at all.

 If we are unable to protect our Internet addresses or to prevent others from using Internet addresses that are confusingly similar, our business may be adversely impacted.